-- Mother's enrollment; and - Newborn's date of birth.
+- Mother's enrollment; and

+- Newborn's date of birth.

-1) Health Plan Assignment for Newborns
+- 1) Health Plan Assignment for Newborns

-When the newborn's mother is eligible and enrolled with an AHCCCS health plan or AIHP, the newborn is enrolled in the same plan as the mother.
+When the newborn's mother is eligible and enrolled with an AHCCCS Complete Care (ACC) plan or AIHP, the newborn is enrolled in the same plan as the mother.